Transconductance Solution

 Variables Used

-Transconductance - (Measured in Siemens) - Transconductance is the ratio of the change in current at the output terminal to the change in the voltage at the input terminal of an active device.
+Transconductance - (Measured in Siemens) - Transconductance is a measure of the change in output current of a device in response to a change in input voltage.

-Change in Collector Current - (Measured in Ampere) - Change in Collector Current is defined as the change accure in collector Current.
+Change in Collector Current - (Measured in Ampere) - Change in Collector Current is the variation in the current flowing through the collector terminal of a bipolar junction transistor in a nuclear application.

-Change in Base-Collector Voltage - (Measured in Volt) - Change in Base-Collector Voltage is defined as the change accure between base and collector voltages.
+Change in Base-Collector Voltage - (Measured in Volt) - Change in Base-Collector Voltage is the variation in the voltage between the base and collector terminals of a bipolar junction transistor in a nuclear application.

 STEP 1: Convert Input(s) to Base Unit